 Emily Schadt is all too familiar with ear surgery.
 Although she is only six years old, she’s already experienced five surgical procedures.
 Prior to her most recent surgery at CornerStone Ear Nose & Throat, ear infections and eardrum perforations seemed to be a constant presence in her life.
-Her father, radio personality Paul Schadt, and mother, Kathy, both credit Richard Gillespie, Jr., M.D., of CornerStone Ear, Nose & Throat with this dramatic improvement.
+Her father, radio personality Paul Schadt, and mother, Kathy, both credit CornerStone Ear, Nose & Throat with this dramatic improvement.

 Emily was first referred to CornerStone Ear, Nose & Throat at the age of three by Jodie Prosser,M.D. at Charlotte Pediatrics when a hole in her right eardrum would not resolve on its own.
 Eardrum (or tympanic membrane) perforations are typically the result of a traumatic event like an accident or sticking a pencil or cotton swab too far into the ear.
 In Emily’s case, she experienced otitis media with perforation.
 This type of ear infection is characterized by pain, loss of hearing and rupture of the eardrum resulting from a build-up of infected drainage and/or bloody discharge in the middle ear.
 These infections often resolve with antibiotic treatment, but in persistent cases like Emily’s, surgical intervention is necessary.

-Emily continued to have ear infections and Dr. Gillespie treated them accordingly,monitoring her closely with MRI and CT studies of the brain and temporal bones.
-Still, the problems with her ear persisted, requiring more surgeries.
-Emily’s most recent procedure was to remove a small cholesteatoma, an accumulation and toughening of the skin that forms an abnormal growth in the middle ear.
+She continued to have ear infections and eventually additional surgical procedures were required.
+Emily’s most recent procedure was to remove a small cholesteatoma, an accumulation and toughening of the skin that formed an abnormal growth in her middle ear.
 This disorder usually develops as a result of repeated ear infections and tympanic membrane perforations.

 Six months after this procedure, Emily is now finally symptom-free.
 Her mom describes this as a milestone, explaining that in the past, Emily’s symptoms would recur within two weeks of the last infection.